-Missed Approach Point Study Guide
+Missed Approach Point Study Guide for Jeppesen Charts

-Retrieved from http://captainslog.aero/?p=1429
+Retrieved from http://captainslog.aero/?p=1711

-Introduction
+LOC (GS out) or NDB MAP OCA(H) values are GS altitude at listed in the profile LOM, MM view when specified ΜМ GS 332'(258') OCA(H) Rwy 4R ILS 274'(200') GS out 474' (400') TCH 58' TDZE 74' 0.8 арт.
+75' ances to "0" point Applicable DA(H) for ILS procedure a.
+Location

 Reading a missed approach procedure is a critical step toward briefing and flying a complete instrument approach to an airport.
 The missed approach point is the position where the pilot must immediately climb away from the airport if the landing criteria of FAR 91.175(c) are not met.
+There are two challenges involved in reading the missed approach point:

+Introduction

-There are two challenges involved in reading the missed approach point: a.
-Location Where is the missed approach point?
-The profile view depicts the missed approach point as the beginning of a dashed line, as shown above.
-It is generally located between the final approach fix and the airport.
-However, only one missed approach point is depicted, and each procedure may have two or three different missed approach points.
-Common locations for a missed approach point include the runway threshold, the primary NAVAID for the approach, and the intersection of the glide slope with the decision altitude. b.
-Identification How does the pilot know when the aircraft has reached the missed approach point?
+Where is the missed approach point?
+The profile view depicts the missed approach point as a block M symbol or as a pull-up arrow, as shown above.
+A text description also appears in the time and speed table below the profile view.
+Missed approach points are generally located between the final approach fix and the airport.
+Each procedure may have two or three different missed approach points.
+Common locations for a missed approach point include the runway threshold, the primary NAVAID for the approach, and the intersection of the glide slope with the decision altitude.

+b.
+Identification

+How does the pilot know when the aircraft has reached the missed approach point?
 The pilot must understand the aircraft position relative to the missed approach point while flying each instrument approach procedure.
 Because each procedure has a unique configuration, the indications and techniques used to identify the missed approach point may be unique as well.
 Common identifiers for a missed approach point include a named waypoint, a DME fix, and a time and speed table.

 This study guide contains several scenarios that illustrate the most common types of instrument approach configurations.
 These can be used as examples for learning to read and identify the location of a missed approach point.

 Scenario #1: ILS Approach

 On an ILS, the missed approach point is that point at which the glide slope intersects the Decision Altitude (DA).

 In this example, the climb to 1,100 ft is initiated upon reaching 895 ft and deciding to go missed.

 In case of an early missed approach, the pilot would rely on DME or RADAR to approximate crossing the missed approach point before making the left turn.

-The point depicted as (TICUD) is called a Computer Navigation Fix.
-Scenario #2: LOC Approach without DME
+Scenario #2: NDB Approach without DME

-On the example LOC, the missed approach point can be identified only by flying a timed leg using a clock.
-The climb to 3,000 ft is initiated when the final approach time expires, and the right turn can be made at or beyond that point.
+On the example NDB, the missed approach point can be identified only by flying a timed leg using a clock.
+The climb to 2,800 ft is initiated when the final approach time expires, and the left turn can be made at or beyond that point.
 In general, it is "inadvisable or impossible" to execute a normal landing from the missed approach point of a non-precision approach procedure.
 The missed approach point is the same for straight-in and circling approaches.

-In case of an early missed approach, the pilot would maintain the approach speed and cross the missed approach point before making the right turn.
-The profile for a LOC approach is essentially identical to VOR and NDB approaches.
-VOR and LOC approaches are relatively rare without DME, but they help to explain the following procedures that are more complex.
-NDB approaches usually do not have DME service.
+In case of an early missed approach, the pilot would maintain the approach speed and cross the missed approach point before making the left turn.

+The profile for an NDB approach is essentially identical to VOR and LOC approaches.
+The most common difference is that NDB approaches usually do not have DME service, whereas VOR and LOC approaches almost always offer DME.

 A runway fix is sometimes depicted at the missed approach point, as in the KDET NDB RWY 15.
 This might serve as a quasi-DME for GPS equipped pilots.